UCSC-Treehouse/pipelines/README.md

     git clone https://github.com/UCSC-Treehouse/pipelines.git
     make

-References will be downloaded, verified via MD5, and then included test file will be run through the pipelines and outputs verified.
-This will take approximately X minutes on a 16 core machine excluding reference file download time.
+References will be downloaded, verified via MD5, and then the included test file will be run through the pipelines and outputs verified.
+This will take approximately 15 minutes on a 16 core machine excluding reference file download time.
 At the end you should see:

     -: OK

-At this point you can replace the test file under samples with your own and then:
+At this point you can replace the two test files under samples with your own and then:

     make expression